Residents of Deadwood, South Dakota

 - Dirty Coward: He's called this for shooting Hickok on the back... though the fact it was Wild Bill Hickock could qualify him as a Combat Pragmatist too.

-- Disproportionate Retribution: He shoots Bill in the back of the head because he feels slighted by Bill's act of charity after he's been cleaned out by him in a poker game.
+- Disproportionate Retribution: Why does he kill Wild Bill?
+He feels slighted by Bill's polite, even contrite act of charity after being utterly cleaned out by him in a poker game.

 - Doomed by Canon: It's never explicitly stated what happened to him after his arrest by Bullock and Charlie, but in Real Life the first verdict was declared illegal and he was retried, found guilty and hanged.

-- Droopy Right Eye: He was born droop-eyed.
+- Droopy Right Eye: He was born droop-eyed, which adds to his generally gormless look.

 - The Gambling Addict: Jack is always seen gambling at Nuttall's.